Multiple Sclerosis & Neuroimmunology Clinic

 You need a valid referral letter from your GP or medical practitioner to access this clinic and continue ongoing care.

-Your doctor will need to fax/email or upload your referral letter to us.
+Your doctor will need to upload your referral letter to us.
 We will be in contact with you to arrange a consultation within 4 weeks.
 Your GP can expedite your referral if urgent by emailing the MSNI office on msniadmin@alfred.org.au

 What to bring